 The PHA will relocate a family when the unit or site in which the family lives is undergoing major rehabilitation that requires the unit to be vacant, or the unit is being disposed of or demolished.
-The PHA's relocation plan may or may not require transferring affected families to other available public housing units.
+The PHA's relocation plan may or may not require transferring affected families to other available public housing units and/or PBV units within Housing Connects portfolio.

 If the relocation plan calls for transferring public housing families to other public housing units, affected families will be placed on the transfer list.
+If the relocation plan calls for transferring public housing families to PBV units, their name will be placed on the waiting list with a preference that will move the family to the top of the list.